RaineyAbe/GEOS505-fall2022/README.md

 This course will help me with specific skills related to my research, including:
 - Load, sample, and analyze stacks of image bands efficiently.
-- Create _pretty_ data visualizations and figures of results (improve _science communication_ skills).
+- Create clear and appealing data visualizations and figures of results (improve _science communication_ skills).
 - Develop Jupyter Notebooks and code repositories that are easy for others to follow (improve _reproducibility_ of my workflows).

 ### ⭐️ Personal SMART for the semester ⭐️